 - Stock: I recommend using a high quality stock for this recipe for the best flavour.
 Chicken stock can be used for both turkey or chicken gravy, while Beef stock can be used for beef or lamb gravy.

-- Cauliflower: Cauliflower is the secret ingredient that helps to thicken the gravy.
+- Cauliflower: Cauliflower is the secret ingredient that helps to thicken this SCD gravy.
 You can use florets (fresh or frozen) or 1 cup cauliflower rice (fresh or frozen).

 How to make this flourless gravy